Coconut Lime Cupcakes

 Prepare the lime curd:

-For this curd, we are using the double boiler method that uses eggs to thicken instead of cornstarch, and it’s super easy.
-Simply, whisk together all the ingredients, except for the butter, and place over a double boiler.
+For this citrus curd, we are using the double boiler method that uses eggs to thicken instead of cornstarch, and it’s super easy.
+Whisk together all the ingredients, except for the butter, and place over a double boiler.
 With double boilers, you never want the bottom of the bowl to touch the water.
 Whisk occasionally until it has thickened then whisk in the butter.
 This method produces a thick and droopy curd, but not stiff, and the double boiler allows the steam to heat the bottom of the bowl which causes the curd to cook evenly at lower, indirect temperature.
 A lower, steadier temperature means a slower coagulation of the egg proteins which produces better flavors.

 Hollow out the cupcakes and fill: